 Best for long repayment terms: Affirm

 Why Affirm stands out: Affirm typically offers loan terms of three, six or 12 months, but you might be able to borrow for up to 48 months on large loans.
-The maximum loan amount is $17,500, and the APR ranges from 0% to 30%.
+APR ranges from 0% to 36%.

 - Available at checkout or via virtual card — Affirm is a checkout option when you shop on participating retailers’ websites, such as Adidas, Walmart and West Elm.
 But you can also use Affirm online or in stores that don’t offer it at checkout.
 You’ll just need to apply for an Affirm loan online or on the Affirm app.
 If you’re approved, funds will be loaded onto a one-time virtual credit card that you can use where Visa is accepted.